29 Best Books on Neuroscience

 10."Fundamentals of Computational Neuroscience" by Thomas Trappenberg

-“Computational Neuroscience: Cortical Dynamics” Book Review: Cortical dynamics concerns the processing, transmission, and imprinting of information in the brain.
-It also constitutes important functions of the cortical area of the brain such as cortical rhythm, cortical neural plasticity, their structural basis and functional significance.
-This book serves as a reference text on models of cortical dynamics from a Neuroscience and Physics perspective.
-It contains the papers presented on cordial dynamics at the 8th edition of International Summer School held in Sicily, Italy.
-Compiling some of the most recent experimental and theoretical findings, this book aims at providing a high-level coverage of this field.
+“Computational Neuroscience: Cortical Dynamics” Book Review: This book is a comprehensive reference text on models of cortical dynamics from the perspectives of Neuroscience and Physics.
+It is a compilation of papers presented on cortical dynamics at the 8th International Summer School held in Sicily, Italy.
+This book aims to provide a high-level coverage of this field by consolidating some of the most recent experimental and theoretical findings.
 It is divided into two sections.
-The first second lays down the fundamentals of cortical dynamics such as dynamics of storage and recall in memory networks, hierarchical organization of a central nervous system, etc. The second section explains some of the advanced mathematical models of cortical dynamics including mean-field methods, chaotic neuron dynamics, etc.
+The first section provides the fundamental concepts of cortical dynamics, such as the dynamics of storage and recall in memory networks, hierarchical organization of the central nervous system, etc. The second section explains advanced mathematical models of cortical dynamics, including mean-field methods, chaotic neuron dynamics, and others.

 11."The Design of Experiments in Neuroscience" by Mary E Harrington